-He says that the support offered through Stanford Hospital & Clinics' Center for Education and Professional Development and the informal PNDP support lounges were enormously helpful.
+He says that the support offered through Stanford Health Care's Center for Education and Professional Development and the informal PNDP support lounges were enormously helpful.

 "When I was preparing my portfolio there were a lot of classes that were offered that were really helpful.
 There is a lot of support available to get through the PNDP process.
 People shouldn't be intimidated, it is doable!"